 We launched with the Apple Emoji set, although it isn't quite clear what the licensing terms are for that set.
 So we were very excited when Emoji One came along with an explicitly open source set of Emoji images, free for everyone!
 We immediately made Emoji One our default Emoji set.

-There’s a number of Emoji Families or “sets” to choose from, so once we added Emoji One we also added the other common families: Google / Android, Apple / iOS, Twitter, and of course Emoji One which is the default.
+There's a number of Emoji Families or "sets" to choose from, so once we added Emoji One we also added the other common families: Google / Android, Apple / iOS, Twitter, and of course Emoji One which is the default.
+We've also recently added Windows and Messenger emoji.

 Visit your site settings and change your